ezpaarse-project/bibliomap/services/viewer/README.md

 ## Customizable text

 It is possible to configure customizable text fields thanks to the use of i18n.
 The text should be written in json files at src/locals/custom/{language}.json.
-Writing text in these files ensure content can be translated.
+Writing text in these files ensures content can be translated.
 Here are the fields:

 | Name | Description |
 | -- | -- |